burzin25/2021Fall_finals/README.md

 * [Data](https://population.un.org/wpp/Download/Standard)

 * Events:
-     * We have created a custom file which illustrates the historical events in the following countries:
+     * We have created a custom file which illustrates the historical events in the following countries:<br>
             * Afghanistan.<br>
             * Libya.<br>
             * Iraq. <br>